Nyayic/30-days-of-php-beginner-projects/README.md

     - drew a simple flow chart
 13. Day 13: a simple blog in php (part 6)
     - user journey and story mapping
-14. Day 14: a simple blog in php (part 6)
+14. Day 14: a simple blog in php (part 7)
     - created a post form
+15. Day 15: a simple blog in php (part 8)